ServiceNow/AU-Harness/README.md

 ## 💻 Usage

-HEAR-Kit requires setting up a running configuration file (`config.yaml`) to define your evaluation parameters.
+LALM-Eval requires setting up a running configuration file (`config.yaml`) to define your evaluation parameters.
 This file controls which models, datasets, and metrics are used in your evaluation.

-To get started with HEAR-Kit:
+To get started with LALM-Eval:

 1. Clone this repository
 2. Setup your environment: